efren-palacios/duellinks/_posts/content/tournaments/meta-weekly/2018/2018-01-31-meta-weekly-1.md

 ### How to Join?

-#### To be able to Join this small but fun Tournament, is by being a Twitch Subscriber, and buying a ticket that is purchasable on Dkayed's Discord.
+#### To be able to Join this small but fun Tournament, is by being a Twitch Subscriber, and buying a ticket that is purchasable on {#Dkayed}'s Discord.
 (One Ticket can be purchased for $2, and be kept for as long as you like.)

 ----------